 The Stanford Autonomic Disorders Program

-The autonomic nervous system plays an important role interfacing the organism internal and external milieu, ensuring body homeostasis and balance: cardiovascular and respiratory control, body temperature regulation, gastrointestinal motility, urinary function, sexual function, and metabolic and endocrine physiology.
+The autonomic nervous system plays an essential role in controlling our body’s automatic and unconscious functions, such as blood pressure, heart rate, temperature regulation, gastrointestinal motility, urination and sexual function, among other essential functions.
 The autonomic system also produces the adaptive responses to stress, and is important in integrating the behavioral and physiologic responses.

 Autonomic symptoms are common, and as might be expected, can be quite debilitating.
 For instance, it is estimated that autonomic dysfunction leading to positional related symptoms of dizziness, lightheadedness and fainting, termed orthostatic intolerance, affects at least 2-3% of the US population in general, and at least 4% of all children and adolescents.
 In the elderly, autonomic dysfunction is a significant contributor to the imbalance and dizziness, leading to risky falls.
-Other common and disabling conditions associated with autonomic disorders include orthostatic hypotension (abnormal drop in blood pressure on standing), postural tachycardia syndrome (POTS, abnormal increase in heart rate on standing along with other systemic symptoms), neutrally-mediated syncope (fainting spells), impaired gastrointestinal motility (gastroparesis, cyclic vomiting, irritable bowel syndrome); disorders of regulation of body temperature; sweating disorders, both excessive and lack of sweating; frequent urinary urgency or inability to urinate; a variety of sleep-related disturbances including abnormal breathing: and certain painful conditions such as painful neuropathies and reflex sympathetic dystrophy.
+Other common and disabling conditions associated with autonomic disorders include orthostatic hypotension (abnormal drop in blood pressure on standing), postural tachycardia syndrome (POTS, abnormal increase in heart rate on standing along with other systemic symptoms), neutrally-mediated syncope (fainting spells), impaired gastrointestinal motility (gastroparesis, cyclic vomiting, irritable bowel syndrome); disorders of sweating or temperature; regulation frequent urinary urgency or inability to urinate, a variety of sleep-related disturbances including abnormal breathing, and certain painful conditions such as autonomic neuropathies and reflex sympathetic dystrophy.
 However, a shortcoming in this field has been the difficulty in devising relatively non-invasive methods for reliable testing and integrating the findings with the patient’s clinical symptoms and signs to reach a comprehensive diagnostic approach and management.